-What I can talk up is a really tiny picture, a US Postal Service First Class Forever stamp featuring one of my images.
+I have a famous tiny picture; a US Postal Service First Class Forever stamp featuring one of my images.
 I'm super proud of that stamp!
 It's also an image of a living person, the blues musician Jimmy "Duck" Holmes.
 The USPS typically only feature dead people.
 Congrats, Duck, first of all you're alive, and on a USPS first class stamp!

-I was also featured on The CBS Sunday Morning Show that highlighted my “Portraits of Mandated Isolation” project during the first 4 months of the pandemic.
+In July 2020 The CBS Sunday Morning Show highlighted my “Portraits of Mandated Isolation” project during the first 4 months of the pandemic.
 That was really cool, except, in normal times I bet that I would've been able to get a lot of work out of that, the response was massive!
 However, in normal times, I wouldn't have been featured in the first place.
 And that is what we call a catch-22 folks.

 I have two books to my name, Hidden History of Mississippi Blues and Mississippi Juke Joint Confidential: House Parties, Hustlers and Blues Life, both penned by the great music aficionado & author, Roger Stolle.
 I risked life & limb...and liver for those images.
 I became a legit moonshine connoisseur on those projects!

 I once shot on three continents in a single day.
 We were shooting for Goldman Sachs.
 It was a day or two before Thanksgiving and my client wanted to get home and we made it happen!
 It was a great production, we didn't cut corners and had time to spare!
 We started out in Istanbul, across the Bosphorus on the Asian side, then photographed a partner of the firm in Milan at the The Galleria Vittorio Emanuele II and finally another partner in NYC at 85 Broad.
 All commercial flights!